GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 convenient to open a file and loop over it's contents with one or two lines instead of couple of dozen LOCs that are required to do so in Java.

-In those situations language like Kotlin really help you to step up your game.
+In those situations a language like Kotlin can really help you to step up your game.
 The expressiveness and clean syntax, combined with nifty language idioms make it a huge improvement over the clumsiness that Java comes with.
-But enough of the small talk, let us see how it all works out in practise with a hands on example.
+But enough of the small talk, let us see how it all works out in practice with a hands on example.

 ## Plug Kotlin into your Android project